 The fact is, this kind of recurring bad dream is oh, so human.
 What to do?
 Let’s go there.

 1. Begin with you.

 Yes.
 You.
-The bottom line is, this is the only place where you have control.
+The bottom line is that when it comes to chronic conflict—and much else in life—this is the only place where you have control.
 There isn’t a thing you can do about someone else’s actions and reactions.
 But there is an upside to that downside.
 You can work very effectively with your part in any challenging situation.

 Now, think about these questions with your situation in mind:

 Next, while considering all that, set aside your judgments, all the yada yada yada about the other person.
 Really.
 And yes, all your reasons not to will rear up here like ghosts from a grave.
 It’s human.

 Yet this is something we can do to get beyond conflict.
 We can—because our goals matter—begin to handle chronic issues in new ways.
 Like working within our own new, non-negotiable commitments to ourselves.